INFORMATION FOR PARENTS

 - Sharing hats, scarves, clothes, towels, combs, brushes, headphones, helmets

 - Sharing stuffed toys

 - Placing hats and coats on top of each other

 How can I tell if my child has head lice?

 There may or may not be itching.
 Often there are very tiny red bite marks behind the ears and on the scalp, particularly at the back of the neck.
 To check your child, make sure you have a very bright light.
 You may only see white eggs (nits) attached to the hair shaft, usually next to the scalp or along the nape of the neck.
 Sometimes these eggs are almost clear, so a magnifying glass can be helpful.
 You may or may not see small bugs crawling; they move quickly away from light.
 On average, 5-10 lice are on one head.

 How can I get rid of the lice infestation?

 Once lice are detected on one family member, the whole family needs to be checked.
 Your physician or pharmacist can recommend an over-the-counter treatment, such as Rid or Nix.
 Success of the treatment will depend on carefully following the instructions.
 Home remedies are usually ineffective and sometimes reduce the effectiveness of lice removal products.
 Do not use the shampoo more frequently than recommended.
-After treatment, while hair is still wet, divide the hair in small sections.
-Using a fine tooth lice comb, go through each section from the scalp to the end of the hair, removing all nits and live lice.
+After treatment, while the hair is still wet, divide the hair into small sections.
+Using a fine-tooth lice comb, go through each section from the scalp to the end of the hair, removing all nits and live lice.
 The comb should be cleaned with hot, soapy water before use on different individuals.
 Daily head checks and daily lice/nit removal should continue for 2 weeks.